 Look, no position is as important in hockey as the goaltender.
 Not long ago, it was an incredibly tough position to predict performance.
 However, the emergence of stats like 5v5 save percentage (SV%) and goals saved above average (GSAA) has taken the guessing game out of it.

 Likewise, similar stats exist for team offensive performance.
 A few to look out for include Corsi for percentage (CF%) and adjusted scores.
 Let the data drive your betting decision-making instead of your "gut."

-Welp, enough of us doing the talking, now it's on you to take action and bet on hockey.
+Welp, those are just some of the best ways to bet hockey.
+Now it's on you to take action and start betting on hockey games.
 The sportsbook list below is the perfect starting point.
 Just sign up, fund your account (earning a sign-up bonus in the process), and you're ready to wager on this great ice sport!